Skip to main content

 There’s a lot at stake for today’s maintainer, as transit authorities increase capacity and gain more from their architecture.

-Rail organizations need breakthrough solutions that let their maintainers access, analyze, interpret and optimize data across their systems both for the smooth running of trains and the peak performance of the rail network.
+Railway engineering organizations need breakthrough solutions that let their maintainers access, analyze, interpret and optimize data across their systems for ensuring rail safety, smooth running of trains and the peak performance of the rail network.

 With the EasyRail™ platform from Hitachi, maintainers can access integrated, vendor-agnostic data across multiple systems, seamlessly delivered on one platform to support decision-making across the authority.
-And EasyRail™ can be deployed on equipment from other suppliers, delivering one view across all systems.
+And EasyRail™ can be deployed on equipment from other suppliers, delivering a unified view across all systems.

 Our goal at Hitachi is to contribute to society by creating superior technologies that support our vision for powering good.
 Our EasyRail™ platform is an innovation for customers who are looking at mobility as a service (MaaS) to help ensure innovation along with the continued mobility of people and freight as volumes grow.
 Hitachi’s platform delivers the digital technologies that will help transit authorities and freight operators — and maintainers that operate their very complex infrastructure systems — to move forward confidently with digital transformation.